mdsummers/mdsummers.github.io/_posts/2016-08-18-freebsd-ansible-faster-setup.markdown

 keywords: ansible, freebsd, bsd, ulimit, limits, setup, module, slow, fd, file descriptor, truss, cProfile, fork, exec
 ---

 In a stock FreeBSD install Ansible's "setup" task can take a really long time.
 Testing against a dual xeon with 256GB of memory I observed the task consistently taking over 15 seconds to complete.
-Compare this to a 2-core Ubuntu 16.04 vm taking a couple of seconds.
-Something is very wrong!
+When compared to a 2-core Ubuntu 16.04 vm taking a couple of seconds, something feels very wrong!

 In the single jail test I have my `hosts` file as follows: